musicbygraceevelyn/musicbygraceevelyn.github.io/vocal_rep.md

     - songs:
       - complete
       collection: Iolanthe
+    Gordon:
+    - songs:
+      - Painting Her Portrait
+      collection: Jane Eyre
+    Guettel:
+    - songs:
+      - The Beauty Is
+      collection: The Light in the Piazza
     Herbert:
     - songs:
       - "Art is Calling for Me (I want to be a prima donna)"
       collection: The Enchantress
+    Iconis:
+    - songs:
+      - Joey is a Punk Rocker
+      collection: The Black Suits
     Kander & Ebb:
     - songs:
       - Dressing Them Up